Special offer

 Post a Job

-Each individual or business who applies for a grant must generally meet set requirements established by the granter.
-For example, the company may need to be in a certain province or territory, employ a specific number of people, fulfill an environmental or social impact mission, or generate a minimum or maximum revenue.
-Business grants for women entrepreneurs aren’t always well publicized and may have short application windows.
-You can stay informed about new grant and loan opportunities by networking with colleagues, signing up for women-centred business organization newsletters, and following relevant companies on social media.
+Applicants must meet specific eligibility requirements established by the grantor.
+For example, the company may be required to be based in a specific province or territory, employ a certain number of people, fulfill an environmental or social impact mission or generate a minimum or maximum revenue.

 Is it hard to apply for government grants for women entrepreneurs?